marciprete/keycloak-resource-autoconf/README.md

 searching for any `@RequestMapping` alias.
 The found endpoints are added to the `KeycloakSpringBootProperties`, in the policyEnforcementConfigurations.
 Since the bean is lazy loaded, the configurations in the application.properties or application.yml files are kept.
-The authorization scopes defined within the `@ApiOperation` annotation are added too, according to the http verb of the annotated method.
+The authorization scopes defined within the `@ApiOperation` or `@Operation` annotations are added too, according to the http verb of the annotated method.
 This means that if the rest controllers are correctly annotated with swagger, no extra configuration is required.

 ## Examples